RiV-chain/RiV-mesh/README.md

 complete with comments):

 ```
-./yggdrasil -genconf > /path/to/yggdrasil.conf
+./mesh -genconf > /path/to/mesh.conf
 ```

 ... or generate a plain JSON file (which is easy to manipulate programmatically):

 ```
-./yggdrasil -genconf -json > /path/to/yggdrasil.conf
+./mesh -genconf -json > /path/to/mesh.conf
 ```

-You will need to edit the `yggdrasil.conf` file to add or remove peers, modify other configuration such as listen addresses or multicast addresses, etc.
+You will need to edit the `mesh.conf` file to add or remove peers, modify other configuration such as listen addresses or multicast addresses, etc.

 ### Run Yggdrasil

 To run with the generated static configuration:
 ```
-./yggdrasil -useconffile /path/to/yggdrasil.conf
+./mesh -useconffile /path/to/mesh.conf
 ```

 To run in auto-configuration mode (which will use sane defaults and random keys at each startup, instead of using a static configuration file):

 ```
-./yggdrasil -autoconf
+./mesh -autoconf
 ```

 You will likely need to run Yggdrasil as a privileged user or under `sudo`,